willmurphyscode/csaf_exploring/notes.md

 Let's try to enumerate what all these are:

+In vulnerabilities, there are a bunch of places product IDs appear:

 1. `vulnerabilities.*.threats.*.product_ids` - this is a list of product IDs by threat category.
 For example, it might say `category: impact; details:
    Moderate` meaning the product IDs in the list face a threat of moderate